Estadio Manuel Rivera Sánchez

 Estadio Municipal Centenario Manuel Rivera Sánchez is a multi-purpose stadium in Chimbote, Peru.
 It was inaugurated on June 30, 2007 with a friendly game between the Peru U-17 national football team and the Colombia U-17 national football team.
 Peru lost 4–2.
-It hosts the home games of José Gálvez FBC.
-The stadium has a capacity of 25,000 people.
+It is the home stadium of José Gálvez FBC of the Copa Perú.
+The stadium has a capacity of 32,000 people.
 It replaced Estadio Manuel Gómez Arellano.